hepkat/PatchwerkHeal/README.md

 PatchwerkHeal.lua
 ```

-Don't ask me to update this addon or the intricacies of its dependency state.
+Don't ask me to update this addon or ask me about the intricacies of its dependency(ies) state.
 I didn't make it.
 I didn't modify it.
 I'm just posting it here.
 Fork it if you want idgaf.

 **Dependencies:**